The Things Grief Teaches You That Nothing Else Can

 1. Grief is a journey.

 There’s no part of my life that grief hasn’t touched.
 I haven't been able to successfully compartmentalize it from other aspects of life.
-Though the pain doesn’t always sting as offensively as in its initial stages, there are continual future losses that resurrect my pain unexpectedly.
+Though the pain doesn’t always sting as offensively as the initial stages, there are continual future losses that resurrect pain unexpectedly.
 Grief is messy and painful and continual.
 And when it’s caused by death, each new experience must be reconciled by an overshadowing absence of someone I loved.

 2. There are some parts of your journey that only you can walk.